 4. Test your smoke alarms.

-If a fire does happen, make sure to have a fire extinguisher, especially in the kitchen.
-Remember, P.A.S.S when operating.
-Pull the pin, aim at the base of the fire, squeeze the trigger and sweep from side to side and you are all set.
+If a fire does happen, make sure to have a fire extinguisher easily accessible, especially in the kitchen during the holiday season.
+Remember, P.A.S.S. when operating.
+Pull the pin, aim at the base of the fire, squeeze the trigger and sweep from side to side.